 Additionally, while opening accounts with traditional banks becomes increasingly difficult each year, virtual IBAN providers are often easier to open accounts with — more on this later.

 When it comes to choosing a virtual IBAN provider, there are six main factors that every applicant must consider.
-Knowing how your virtual IBAN provider ranks on these factors before applying for an account is critical.
+Knowing how your virtual IBAN provider ranks on these factors before applying for a virtual bank account is critical.

 In fact, applying carelessly for multiple accounts at virtual IBAN providers without knowing what you’re doing can get painfully expensive.
 Especially if you have a business.

-For example, it’s not uncommon for business applicants to get hit with account opening fees of over 1,000 EUR just to review an application.
+For example, it’s not uncommon for businesses to get hit with account opening fees of over 1,000 EUR just to review an application.
 And that’s without a guarantee of an account ever being opened!

 So, be prepared, select your virtual IBAN provider carefully, and don’t get trigger happy with applications.
 Your wallet will thank you.